Editor’s Note: This article has been updated to add context regarding exceptions.

 “One of the biggest reasons I came to K-State is the fact that you don’t have to live in the dorms because it really can change whether or not you can do it if you’re paying for yourself,” Cedeño said.
 “If this was implemented my first year, I would not have been able to come to K-State.”

-Students might be eligible for an exception for several reasons, including being a transfer student with 24-plus credit hours, a verifiable financial hardship or living with a relative within 40 miles of campus, according to the original K-State Today announcement from July 2021.
+Students might be eligible for an exception for several reasons, including being a transfer student with 24-plus credit hours, having a verifiable financial hardship or living with a relative within 40 miles of campus, living in approved organized student housing (such as fraternities) and more according to the original K-State Today announcement from July 2021.
 Jackson said he and his team try to adapt to different situations students have, such as students living a little over the 40-mile radius or students on track to have 24-credit hours.

 “The intent [of this policy] is to help students have a community here on-campus,” Jackson said.
 “We try to be understanding of the situations, and some of this is about documentation and communication.”